Janis-Gulbis/pinterest-data-pipeline315/README.md

 - `process_batch_data.ipynb` Obtains data from the AWS S3 bucket, cleans it, and writes it to the Delta table.
 This is the Databricks notebook that is run by `9105411ea84a_dag.py` daily.
 - `process_stream_data.ipynb` Obtains the stream data from AWS Kinesis, cleans it, and writes it to the Delta table.
 - `query_batch_data.ipynb` Contains SQL queries performed on cleaned batch data.
+- `arch.png` An image of the diagram of the architecture.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>